mkolek1015/A20_ReactPortfolio/ReadMe.md

 ## Description
 My portfolio reimagined using React.js!

-View projects I have done and get into contact wiht me!
-Also find the hidden link go another social meida platform if you like!
+View a selection of projects I have done during a 24 week Bootcamp through UConn and Trilogy.
+Will continously updating portfolio with new works and projects.

 ## Table of Contents